CARBON REMOVAL

 3. CO-INVESTMENTS

 Green banks can also directly invest in projects in partnership with private investors and provide the gap financing needed to close a deal.
-This can be through methods such as senior debt or subordinated debt.
+By participating alongside private entities, Green Banks provide confidence in the project's financial and environmental viability.
 Because of its flexibility and objective of getting clean energy projects onto the market rather than maximizing profit, green banks can form different kinds of investment structures to fill the needs of a project or fund.
 [5]

 1. Property Assessed Clean Energy (PACE) Financing